-The GGIA were created by Governor General David Johnston to foster a culture of innovation by recognizing the outstanding and groundbreaking work taking place in our country.
+The GGIA were created to foster a culture of innovation by recognizing the outstanding and groundbreaking work taking place in our country.
 The GGIA are sustained through the efforts of founding and nominating partners.
 Winners are selected through a two-stage, merit-based selection process.
-The selection process is managed by the Canada Foundation for Innovation while the execution of all aspects of the program is overseen by the Office of the Secretary to the Governor General, working in close collaboration with the Rideau Hall Foundation.
+The selection process is administered by the Canada Foundation for Innovation while the execution of all aspects of the program is overseen by the Office of the Secretary to the Governor General, working in close collaboration with the Rideau Hall Foundation.

 A fact sheet on the GGIA is attached.
 For more information, visit https://innovation.gg.ca.